 To see the differences in the three plans, check out our chart below:

 And that’s the basic breakdown of how much Evernote costs.
-To help you decide if you’d like to start using Evernote, we’ve broken down the pros and cons in our Evernote review.
+To help you decide if you’d like to start using Evernote, we’ve broken down the pros and cons in our Evernote review in our next tutorial.
 If you’re already an Evernote user, we’ve also got a great list of tips and tricks to using Evernote more efficiently.

 TechBoomers offers free articles that teach people how to use technology to make their lives easier (and more fun!).
 To support our work, some of our content contains links to websites that pay us affiliate commissions when our users visit them through us and make purchases.
 Learn more about how this works.